Half Frog Pose - Ardha Bhekasana

 Follow up poses

 Garudasana (Eagle Pose), Adho Mukha Svanasana (Downward Facing Dog Pose).

 - It opens the chest and the throat

 - It strengthens the back muscles

 - Stimulates the abdominal organs for improved digestion

 - Strengthens and rejuvenates the knees and other joints.

-- You can add support under the upper torso to give you the help you need until you are able to do the pose without it.
+- You can add support under the upper torso to give you the help you need until you can do the pose without it.

-- You can use a strap wrapped around your foot if you are not able to reach it.
+- You can use a strap wrapped around your foot if you cannot reach it.